 Our Telco benchmark database reveals that all 5 Telco sites have a poor to mediocre UX performance.

-Looking at specific e-commerce themes, we see that, while most Telco sites perform mediocre to acceptable when it comes to “Homepage and Category”, performance is poor when it comes to “On-Site Search”, “Product Lists and Filtering”, and “Device/Product Page, & Plan Matrix”, and “Mobile Web”.
+Looking at specific e-commerce themes, we see that, while most Telco sites perform mediocre to decent when it comes to “Homepage and Category”, performance is poor when it comes to “On-Site Search”, “Product Lists and Filtering”, and “Device/Product Page, & Plan Matrix”, and “Mobile Web”.

-For perspective, when looking at the broader e-commerce landscape, the average overall UX performance falls well below an acceptable level by user standards, with 83% of sites providing what can be described as a mediocre overall user experience, only 17% providing a decent experience, and no sites providing a “State-of-the-Art” experience within all 7 themes that collectively constitute the overall e-commerce user experience.
+For perspective, when looking at the broader e-commerce landscape, the average overall UX performance falls well below an acceptable level by user standards, with 83% of sites providing what can be described as a mediocre overall user experience, only 17% providing a good experience, and no sites providing a “State-of-the-Art” experience within all 7 themes that collectively constitute the overall e-commerce user experience.

 Thus, Telco sites tend to perform worse when compared to the general e-commerce landscape.
 (Premium users can access the Overall E-Commerce UX Benchmark Analysis here.)